diego-tobalina/PancakeSwapPredictionBotLight/README.md

 ## ❌ DO NOT USE THIS BOT, IMPROVED NEW VERSION: https://github.com/xBidi/PancakeSwapBot

-Bot with automated strategy, bettting and claiming for PancakwSwap

 It works with PancakePredictionV2.

 ## 💡 How to use